pmem/ndctl/ndctl-check-namespace.md

 Emit debug messages for the namespace check process.

 `-r; --region=`
-    A 'regionX' device name, or a region id number.
-The keyword 'all' can be specified to carry out the operation on every region in the system, optionally filtered by bus id (see --bus= option).
+A *regionX* device name, or a region id number.
+Restrict the operation to the specified region(s).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --region option at all.

 `-b; --bus=`
-Enforce that the operation only be carried on devices that are attached to the given bus.
-Where *bus* can be a provider name or a bus id number.
+A bus id number, or a provider string (e.g. "ACPI.NFIT").
+Restrict the operation to the specified bus(es).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --bus option at all.

 COPYRIGHT
 =========